 Since its inception, the Sugar Bar has been a hot spot attracting celebrities like Bruce Willis, Stevie Wonder, Whoopi Goldberg, BeBe Winans, Andre Harrell, Dr. Maya Angelou, Michael Douglas, Patrick Ewing, Dexter King, Al Sharpton, Andre Leon Talley, Norman Leary, Berry Gordy, Diahann Carroll, Kathleen Battle, Lynn Whitfield, Don King, Clarence Williams III, Roscoe Lee Brown, Susan E. Taylor, Judith Jamison, Marilee Edgars, Jackée, Stephanie Mills, Eddie Murphy, Johnny Gill, Geraldo Rivera, David Rockefeller Jr., and Freddie Jackson, to name a few.

-Happy Hour specials are available Tuesday through Friday 5 to 8pm, with a bar menu that includes $5 beers, $6 cocktails, $7 wines, and $10 food & drink combos (beef sliders and a drink or chicken, fish, or brisket tacos and a drink).
+Happy Hour specials are available Tuesday through Friday 5 to 8pm, with a bar menu that includes $5 beers, $6 cocktails, $7 wines, and $10 food & drink combos (sliders or chicken wings and a drink).
 There's also a $19.95 3-course prix fixe, which includes salad, a choice of catfish meuniere or pan-seared chicken breast for entrees, two sides (scallion cheddar mashed potatoes, collard greens, rice & beans, or seasonal steamed veggies), and bread pudding for dessert.